 - First ladies

 - American government

 - Military history

 - Civic education and involvement

-For his work, Robert Watson has won numerous awards, including the "International Abraham Lincoln Award" for contributions to the study of the presidency, the "Children's Hero Award" for the many civic programs he offers schools, the League of Women Voters' "Good Government Award" for his efforts to enhance voter education and participation, and others, as well as such campus awards as Lynn University's "Outstanding Professor of the Year," Lynn University's "Outstanding Teaching" award, Florida Atlantic University's "Distinguished Professor of the Year" and "Faculty Service Award" and awards at other universities prior to joining Lynn's faculty.
+For his work, Robert Watson has won numerous awards, including the "International Abraham Lincoln Award" for contributions to the study of the presidency, the "Children's Hero Award" for the many civic programs he offers schools, the League of Women Voters' "Good Government Award" for his efforts to enhance voter education and participation, and others, as well as such campus awards as Lynn University's "Outstanding Professor of the Year," Lynn University's "Outstanding Teaching" award, Lynn University's "Shield Award" for service to the university and student body.
+Florida Atlantic University's "Distinguished Professor of the Year" and "Faculty Service Award" and awards at other universities prior to joining Lynn's faculty.
 He was also named the South Florida Business Journal's "Heavy Hitter in Education," and has been inducted into two sports halls of fame.

 Dr. Watson has lectured on many cruise ships and as a featured speaker on many study-tours around the country and throughout the world.Watson has been selected as a visiting fellow or scholar-in-residence with universities, historic sites, presidential libraries, and synagogues around the country and several of his books are in international translation and/or have been nominated for awards with such organizations as the American Historical Association, American Political Science Association, and the Social Science History Association.
 His book America's First Crisis was named as the book of the year in history at the Independent Publisher's Book Awards and the novel Tsunami he co-authored with his son won second place in the International Book Awards juvenile fiction category.
-He has been invited on a national book tour for his book The Nazi Titanic.
+His book The Nazi Titanic was met with critical acclaim, was selected for a dozen book festivals, and was featured on a national book tour.